 3) Make a Great First Impression

 The initial engagement sets the tone for the rest of the interaction with each customer.
 A warm welcome and a genuine desire to help go a long way.
-Make sure that your staff stays engaged the entire time they are on the sales floor.
+Make sure your staff stays engaged the entire time they are on the sales floor.

 Phone browsing, small talk, and other casual behavior can make customers feel unimportant and less likely to make a purchase.
 They have plenty of other options.
 Implement solid customer interaction training and ensure that each of your customers feels they’ve gained value from coming to your retail store.
-Train your staff to be more than just salespersons and instead act as the expert of your products or services who at the same time can be approachable and even become a friend.
+Train your staff to be more than just salespeople and instead act as the expert of your products or services who at the same time can be approachable and even become a friend.

 4) Encourage Hands-On Experiences and Sampling